MoutonDemocrate/GDDialogueLSP/README.md

 ### 0.0.4 :: GitHub autorelease workflow

+I love workflows in concept but everytime I have to use YAML for this I lose a few weeks of my lifespan

 ### 0.0.3 :: Added a description and an icon

 Made in GIMP 3.1, I think.